 Coordinated Earth observation science

-Earth observations and informatics has application in many areas including:
+Other Earth observations and informatics application include:

 - agriculture, food, fuels and fibre